-At a basin level the earlier State of the Rivers study found that Mitchell Basin riparian vegetation condition was good to very good at 82% of sites, moderate at 10% of sites and poor to very poor at 8% of sites, An ecological and geomorphological assessment conducted for the Gulf and Mitchell Basin water resource plan (Hydrobiology 2005) divided all Northern Gulf river basins into reaches based on geomorphic and management criteria that related to the suite of river environments present.
+An ecological and geomorphological assessment conducted for the Gulf and Mitchell Basin water resource plan (Hydrobiology 2005) divided all Northern Gulf river basins into reaches based on geomorphic and management criteria that related to the suite of river environments present.
 There is an enormous diversity of instream or 'within channel' riverine environments across the Northern Gulf.
 They range from small, clear flowing, perennial, upper catchment rainforest streams to spring-fed gorges in rocky arid uplands, to large, seasonal, turbid, meandering lowland rivers (Hydrobiology 2005).

 At any site the natural suite of instream habitats present reflects reach and catchment characteristics and processes, including contributing catchment size, regional geology, landscape geomorphology, climate, and particularly flow hydrology (Pusey et al 2011).
 Perenniality of flows and waterholes, and size and diversity of instream habitats are recognised as key determinants of the aquatic biodiversity that is hosted by tropical Australian rivers (Pusey et al 2011).
-Physical and biotic features that can contribute to instream habitat diversity at a site include substrate type (claybedrock), channel depth profile (shallows to deep pools), reach flow condition (riffles, runs, pools or dry stream bed), water clarity, aquatic plants (submerged, floating and emergent), fringing/overhanging riparian vegetation, tree root masses, undercut banks, snags and organic litter piles (Ryan 2002, Moller et al 2002).
+Physical and biotic features that can contribute to instream habitat diversity at a site include substrate type (clay-bedrock), channel depth profile (shallows to deep pools), reach flow condition (riffles, runs, pools or dry stream bed), water clarity, aquatic plants (submerged, floating and emergent), fringing/overhanging riparian vegetation, tree root masses, undercut banks, snags and organic litter piles (Ryan 2002, Moller et al 2002).

-Instream habitats of the Mitchell basin have been the focus of the greatest amount of monitoring (e.g. for water quality -Butler and Burrows 2005) and research which has examined food web carbon sources and connectivity and ecosystem metabolism (Hunt et al 2012, Jardine et al 2012, 2013).
+Instream habitats of the Mitchell basin have been the focus of the greatest amount of monitoring (e.g. for water quality - Butler and Burrows 2005) and research which has examined food web carbon sources and connectivity and ecosystem metabolism (Hunt et al 2012, Jardine et al 2012, 2013).
 The permanence of riverine waterholes, seasonal changes in water quality and their potential value as refugia for aquatic biodiversity have also been the focus of studies within the Mitchell and Gilbert River basins (Lymburner and Burrows 2008, Hermoso et al 2013, McJanet et al 2014, Waltham et al 2014).
 Similar studies have also focussed on floodplain waterholes (Petit et al 2012, Ward et al 2014).

 Because riverine corridors lie along the interface between terrestrial and aquatic ecosystems and provide conduits for the transport of water, sediment and other materials from contributing catchments, their condition can be impacted by both land and water resource use.
 Land use impacts operate via changes to contributing catchment condition (and resultant changes in sediment and other contaminant loads, landscape water balance and run off) and via direct impacts on riparian and instream habitats.
 More intensive land and water resource use is generally associated with greater impacts to riverine habitats (NLWRA 2002).
-Historic land use that has left a legacy of altered catchment processes and degradation (e.g. erosion, mining contamination) can also indicating a relatively undisturbed status for riparian vegetation in this essentially uncleared and undeveloped river basin (Moller et al 2002).
-The TRARC assessment of headwater streams produced a similar proportion of sites with better conditioned riparian vegetation.
-Riparian condition was found to be in the 50-79 range at 90% and 85% of the sites in the Gilbert and Mitchell River catchments respectively (Brooks et al 2008).
+Historic land use that has left a legacy of altered catchment processes and degradation (e.g. erosion, mining contamination) can also continue to impact receiving riverine environments long after contemporary land use patterns or practices have changed (Bartareau et al 1998).